 - Aggravating and mitigating circumstances were taken into account.

-- The outcome of the dismissal was based on the facts presented during the hearing.
+- The outcome of the hearing was based on the facts presented during the hearing.

 - The sanction was appropriate to the offence.

 - The hearing and outcome was recorded in writing by the chairperson.

 - The employee received the outcome in writing.

 Labour risk is a huge business risk.
 To ensure the sustainability and profitability of your business, labour risk needs to be managed proactively.
 Not following the correct procedures can lead to dire consequences with huge financial impact.